allenlucke/commissionable-employee-payroll/README.md

 ## Built with
-Node, Express, Javascript, PostgreSQL, React, Redux, Nodemailer, html, CSS, Logger, Body-Parser A full list of dependencies can be found in `package.json`.
+Node, Express, Javascript, PostgreSQL, React, Redux, Nodemailer, html5, CSS3, Logger, Material UI A full list of dependencies can be found in `package.json`.

 ## Acknowledgement
 Thanks to Prime Digital Academy in Kansas City who equipped and helped me to make this application a reality.
-Specifically Scott, Myron, and the Tyto cohort.
+Specifically Scott, Myron, Rachael, and the Tyto cohort.

 ## Support
 If you have suggestions or issues, please email me at allenlucke@gmail.com